 This is a cool little beach if you are looking for a beach with a little difference.
-It’s a good spot for checking out some local boats and catching a tan while you lay back and enjoy the hot sun.
+It’s a good spot for checking out local boats and catching a tan while you lay back and enjoy the hot sun.

 #13 Manta Bay

-You can take a local fishing boat from crystal bay to Manta Bay a short 10 minute boat ride to swim with the amazing Manta Rays is incredible to see these huge gentle giants so close.
+You can take a local fishing boat from crystal bay to Manta Bay a short 10-minute boat ride to swim with the amazing Manta Rays is incredible to see these huge gentle giants so close.

 #14 Nusa Ceningan